JenniKobylskiUX/WCAG-Accessibility-UX-Checklist/README.md

 - [ ] Are all required form fields clearly indicated to the user?
 [Level A](https://www.w3.org/WAI/WCAG21/quickref/#error-identification)
 - [ ] Are input fields always paired with directions that help the user decide what to enter?
 [Level A](https://www.w3.org/WAI/WCAG21/quickref/#labels-or-instructions)
 - [ ] Do our alerts always include text even if colors and/or graphics are also used in the notification?
 [Level A](https://www.w3.org/WAI/WCAG21/quickref/#labels-or-instructions)
 - [ ] Are our error messages as short and specific as possible?
+(Recommendation)
 - [ ] If an error is detected, have we offered a concise solution to fix the error?
 [Level AA](https://www.w3.org/WAI/WCAG21/quickref/#error-suggestion)
 - [ ] Have we allowed users to review and correct their submissions before submitting them (especially with legal commitments and financial transactions)?
 [Level AA](https://www.w3.org/WAI/WCAG21/quickref/#error-prevention-legal-financial-data)
 - [ ] Do we give the user the ability to immediately undo a mistake in any situation?
 [Level AA](https://www.w3.org/WAI/WCAG21/quickref/#error-prevention-legal-financial-data)
 - [ ] Do we have a readily available system in place whenever a user needs help?
 [Level AAA](https://www.w3.org/WAI/WCAG21/quickref/#help)
 - [ ] Have we created specific help text and options that allow the user to complete a task without losing track of where they are?
+(Recommendation)
 - [ ] Do we allow users to change between devices when interacting with content on multiple devices during the same session?
+(Recommendation)

 <br>